ambiennt/vt-releases/DOCUMENTATION_LITE.md

     	- Toggles the parent object.
 	- `sound_identifier`
     	- Type: `string`
+		- Allowed values: *any sound event identifier defined by an active resource pack*
     	- Sets the sound to play when a mention is detected.
 This should be the name of a sound event defined in `.\sounds\sound_definitions.json` of an active resource pack (such as the vanilla one).
 The same sound identifier can also be tested via the vanilla `/playsound` command.
 	- `volume`
     	- Type: `float`